Device > Certificate Management > Certificate Profile

-If GlobalProtect only uses certificates for portal and gateway authentication, PAN-OS uses the certificate field you select in the
+If GlobalProtect only uses certificates for portal and gateway authentication, the PAN-OS software uses the certificate field you select in the

 Username Fielddrop-down as the username and matches it to the IP address for the User-ID service:

-Enter the NetBIOS domain so PAN-OS can map users through User-ID.
+Enter the NetBIOS domain so the PAN-OS software can map users through User-ID.

 CA Certificateto assign to the profile.